ybajaj-29/myPlotLib/gnuplot_util/README.md

 # Gnuplot Automation
-Making our lives easier with shell scripts for in-tandem analytic functions
+Making our lives less painful with shell scripts for in-tandem analytic functions.